materialsproject/mp-react-components/README.md

 ### Manually

-Use npm `build-publish` to build the project.
+Use `npm build-publish` to build the project.
 Use `npm publish` to push to npm

+#### Pre-releases

+Tag your package.
+We use the `next` tag
+`npm publish --tag next`
+This will prevent npm for considering it as the latest release

+People who want to install a pre-release will need to specify the tag `npm install d3@next`

 ### Automatically(TODO)